 28 1/2 Hours Later I Made it to Chiang Mai

 It was an interesting taxi ride from the Chiang Mai airport to my hotel.
 I was surprised that I still had enough energy to take a quick jump into the cold water pool and then met up with two of my traveling companions.
-I am cutting this post short as I am suddenly very tired.
-It was a good day and I am excited to be here.

 Leave a Comment